TFMV/hatch/README.md

 ## What is Porter?

 Porter is a **high-performance Flight SQL server** that makes Arrow-native analytics effortless.
-It provides a flexible abstraction layer for different database backends, currently supporting DuckDB with plans to add more (like ClickHouse).
+It provides a flexible abstraction layer for different database backends, supporting both **DuckDB** and **ClickHouse** with a unified Flight SQL interface.
 It bridges the gap between analytical databases and modern data infrastructure by speaking the Flight SQL protocol natively.

 Think of it as **analytics with wings** – all the analytical power you love, now network-accessible with zero-copy Arrow streaming.